 Interest Free Student Loans

 College has never been more critical and never more expensive.
 Tuition, room and board, books, and other educational expenses continue to skyrocket.
-Private universities today can cost as much as $59,000 a year, and while public universities may be less expensive, particularly for in-state residents, the cost is still significant.
+As U.S. News points out, private universities today can cost as much as $50,000 a year, and while public universities may be less expensive, particularly for in-state residents, the cost is still significant.
 In short, college has become a necessary but difficult investment.
 One of the ways to circumvent the problem is by pursuing student loans.
 Student loans can be obtained either from the government or from third party agencies such as corporations and financial institutions.

 Student loans come at a price.
 Universities that offer loans will often disburse a limited amount of money then try to take a realistic view of what students will be able to repay over time.
 The standard is to obtain a university loan of about $4,000 a year.
 But the best part of university issued loans is that they tend to be interest free student loans, meaning the amount to be repaid does not increase with time.
-Unfortunately, these loans are becoming increasingly rare In contrast, most of the loans that you obtain from the government and financing agencies will tend to come with a certain interest rate.
+Unfortunately, these loans are becoming increasingly rare, however, as CNN details, they do exist.
+In contrast, most of the loans that you obtain from the government and financing agencies will tend to come with a certain interest rate.
 This means that it is a greater challenge to repay your debt in a timely manner.